Atticus29/population-fragmentation/specs.md

 - [ ] Color name service is incomplete and is low priority at this point so has been abandoned
 - [x] Grid layout for angular material not working well to display the draggle cards
 - [ ] DRY up by removing all of the population stuff (cf. the metapopulation stuff in population-manager.service)

+## No longer relevant
+- [x] Grid list is not allowing rowHeight to fit contents of lizard display

 # Specs